ikeikeikeike/phoenix_html_simplified_helpers/README.md

 # Once upon a time in a wo...
 truncate "And they found that many people were sleeping better.", length: 25, omission: "... (continued)"
 # And they f... (continued)
+truncate("Once upon a time in a world far far away", length: 17, separator: " ")
+# Once upon a...
 ```

 ## time_ago_in_words